oddbird/oddleventy/content/services/design-systems.md

 1. **Visual Inventory**:
-A compilation of existing components within your project, visually capturing commonly used items and their variations.
+A compilation of existing components within your project, documenting commonly used UI elements and their variations.
-This helps to see where we can prioritize effort, find patterns that could be condensed, expanded, improved, and documented.
+We will identify and prioritize design patterns to be condensed, expanded, improved, and documented in a pattern library.

 {{ embed.figure(
   data=[{
     img: 'pages/inventory.jpg',
-    alt: 'A collection of button screenshots from one project' }], caption='Taking inventory is a great way to see patterns emerge.'
+    alt: 'A collection of button screenshots from one project' }], caption='Taking inventory is a great way to find design patterns.'
 ) }}

 2. **User Stories**:
-A customized, itemized list of recommended next steps that could include: integrated design system setup, documentation, tooling recommendations, a component library,
+A list of recommended next steps that could include: documentation, tooling recommendations, a component library,